mui/material-ui/CONTRIBUTING.md

 Because we will only merge a Pull Request for which all tests pass.
 The following items need to be true:

 - The code is formatted.
 If the code was changed, run `yarn prettier`.
-- The code is linted.
+- The code is listed.
 If the code was changed, run `yarn lint`.
 - The code is type-safe.
 If TypeScript sources/declarations were changed, `yarn typescript` passed.
 - The API docs are up-to-date.
-If API was changed, run `yarn proptypes && yarn docs:api`.
+If API was changed, run `yarn prototypes && yarn docs:api`.
 - The demos are up-to-date.
 If demos were changed, make sure `yarn docs:typescript:formatted` does not introduce changes.
 See [about writing demos](#3-write-the-content-of-the-demo).
 - The Pull Request title follows the pattern `[Component] Imperative commit message`.
 (See: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for a great explanation).